 In which we assess the materialization of the themes we have explored in professional kitchens and dining rooms.

-- Selections from: The Ethnic Restauranteur, by Krishnendu Ray.
-Bloomsbury Academic, 2016.
+- Ray, Krishnendu.
+The Ethnic Restaurateur.
+New York: Bloomsbury Academic, 2016.

 Epilogue: Reading Cookbooks